UseSolar/Solar/README.md

 6. After those commands press the make public button on the right

+## More Tutorials

+For additional tutorials and premade links, join our [Discord Community](https://dsc.gg/usesolar).
 # Updating

 Updating to the latest version will give you benefits like